top of page

 Leti McNeill Light

-President
+Co-Founder and President

 Leti McNeill Light is a leader in transformational higher education philanthropic partnerships, often in the form of cross-cutting, multidisciplinary initiatives.